ibm-cloud-docs/discovery/using.md

 # Query concepts
 {: #query-concepts}

-The {{site.data.keyword.discoveryfull}} service offers powerful content search capabilities.
-Once your content is uploaded and enriched by the {{site.data.keyword.discoveryshort}} service, you can build queries, then integrate {{site.data.keyword.discoveryshort}} into your own projects, or create a custom application by using the {{site.data.keyword.watson}} Explorer Application Builder.
+{{site.data.keyword.discoveryfull}} offers powerful content search capabilities.
+Once your content is uploaded and enriched by {{site.data.keyword.discoveryshort}}, you can build queries, then integrate {{site.data.keyword.discoveryshort}} into your own projects, or create a custom application by using the {{site.data.keyword.watson}} Explorer Application Builder.
 {: shortdesc}

   The queries you write will vary by collection, because all collections contain unique content.